Why aren’t your rituals on the traditional dates?

 Am I going to find my new best friends at your events?

 Not necessarily.
-While social engagement is part of what we do, we are primarily a religious organisation.
+While social engagement is part of what we do, we are primarily a religious organization.
 You will probably meet some people at Fellowship events that are not like people you would meet in other contexts.
 Some of them will be free-spirited and quick to encourage and show affection.
 You may find people who you share common interests with.
 But remember that here, just like anywhere else, friendship is a process, not a promise.
 Friendship outside of Fellowship events may or may not happen.

 Who is invited?